yamule/matrix_align/README.md

 # GPSM-align (General Position Specific * Matrix aligner)
 Create multiple sequence alignment (MSA) with some position specific values of proteins. e.g. sequence representaion of protein language models, position specific scoring matrix, hmm profiles, and so on.

+## This software is still under the development.
+Some logics and parameters will be changed.

 ## Compile
 ```
 # normal